Take a look at the range of benefits and payments we have available.

 We will always tell you this before you have a test.

 If you fail a drug test a second time, we can help you meet the cost to get a clean test.
-You will have to pay us back for this.
+You'll have to pay us back for this.

 Many employers expect all people applying for a job to pass a drug test.
-Around 40 per cent of jobs listed with Work and Income require applicants to pass a pre-employment drug test.
+Around 40 per cent of jobs listed with us require applicants to pass a pre-employment drug test.

 There are some circumstances where you will not be sent to jobs that need you to take and pass a drug test.
 This includes if we know that you are: